Tropaeum Traiani: The General's grave

 The tumulus grave was also built in 102 shortly after the altar and contained the grave of a Roman officer killed in the battle in Adamclisi, possibly Oppius Sabinus.

 Archaeology

 In 1837, four Prussian officers, hired by the Ottoman Empire to study the Dobruja strategic situation, performed the first excavations.

 The monument was researched between 1882–1895, George Murnu in 1909, Vasile Parvan in 1911, Paul Nicorescu studied the site between 1935–1945, Gheorghe Stefan and Ioan Barnea in 1945.
-From 1968 the site was researched under Romanian Academy supervision.
+From 1968 the site was researched under the Romanian Academy supervision.

 Metopes

 On the monument was a frieze comprising 54 metopes.
 48 metopes are hosted in the Adamclisi museum nearby, and one metope is hosted by Istanbul Archaeology Museum, the rest having been lost (There is a reference from Giurescu that two of them fell into the Danube during the transport to Bucharest).